Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

 * `List`
   This is an ordered collection.
 It provides operations to iterate over its contents in their order and to determine if an object is an element of the collection.
+* `Stream`
+  is a first-in-first-out data structure to which data can be asynchronously added and removed.

 ## Interface BifrostQuery